Maui Now : Maui Entertainment, Arts, Community, August 18-24

 WAILUKU

-A blues show featuring two bands takes place at the Maui Coffee Attic Friday, Aug.
-19, at 6 p.m.
-Fast Freddy and Blue Lava Blues band, followed by R.E.
-Meoyer BRS Review will be performing a pavilion concert.
-Chairs provided for the front three rows or bring your own beach chairs .For more information including tickets, go to mauicoffeeattic.com or call John, 808-250-9555
+Multiple Grammy winner George Kahumoku and friends perform at the Maui Coffee Attic Friday, Aug.
+26, at 6 p.m.
+Kahumoku will be mixing his story telling and slack key guitar music.
+VIP seating for the front two rows.
+Otherwise, bring your own beach chairs .For more information including tickets, go to mauicoffeeattic.com or call John, 808-250-9555

 Wind Monkeys, Saturday morning

-The Wind Monkeys perform in a free morning concert at the Maui Coffee Attic Saturday, Aug.
-20 at 8:30 a.m.
+The Wind Monkeys perform a free morning concert at the Maui Coffee Attic Saturday, Aug.
+27, at 8:30 a.m.
 Chris Magee and Tam sing originals as well as Beatles and Elvis tunes.
 For more information, go to mauicoffeeattic.com or call John, 808-250-9555

 Kikakila, Valdriz Monday

-Lap steel guitarist Geri Valdriz with the band Kikakila plays traditional Hawaiian music at the Maui Coffee Attic Monday, Aug.
-22, at 11 a.m..
+The band Kikakila including lap steel guitarist Geri Valdriz plays traditional Hawaiian music at the Maui Coffee Attic Monday, Aug.
+29, at 11 a.m..
 The performance is free.
 For more information, go to mauicoffeeattic.com or call John, 808-250-9555.

 Wavetrain, Tuesday